ahmdtaha/conference_notes/previous_conferences.md

 * What is the best multi-stage architecture for object recognition? **#iccv2009**
 * Measuring Invariances in Deep Networks **#nips2009**
 * The development of embodied cognition: Six lessons from babies. **Artificiallife2005**
+* Semi-supervised learning by entropy minimization **#nips2004** -- A simple and good idea but the notation!
 * Separating Style and Content **#nips1997**
 * Simplifying neural networks by soft weight-sharing **#Neural computation 1992** -- I admire Hinton's writing style